mrc-ide/squire_js/README.md

  * nBeds - is the country's capacity for hosiptal beds
  * nICUBeds - is the country's capacity in Intensive Care
  * timeStart - is the timestep to begin the simulation
- * timeStart - is the timestep to end the simulation
+ * timeEnd - is the timestep to end the simulation

 You can get some basic model output by running the following example: